How to Check the Status of your VA Compensation Claim

 Below this timeline, you will see the “Current Status” of your appeal.
 If your appeal stage requires action, an alert box will be highlighted in yellow under this portion of the webpage.
 This section will describe what action must be taken in order to continue on with your appeal and the date by which it must be completed.
 For example, if a veteran recently received a Statement of the Case, this section will instruct the veteran to submit a VA Form 9 within 60 days of receiving it and provide the deadline.

 The “What happens next?” feature will display a projected wait time for reaching the next step in the appeal process.
-Using the same example as mentioned above, the “What happens next?” section will show an estimate of when your case will be transferred to The Board if you do not submit new evidence with your VA Form 9.
+Using the same example as mentioned above, the “What happens next?” section will show an estimate of when your case will be transferred to the board if you do not submit new evidence with your VA Form 9.
 In this case, a timeline of two events will be provided because veterans are able to submit new evidence in support of their claim at this stage.
 If you did submit new evidence, you will subsequently receive another Statement of the Case, called a Supplemental Statement of the Case, and a new projected timeframe.

 Once your appeal has been certified to the Board, you will be able to see a progress bar beneath “What happens next?” showing where your appeal is on the Board’s docket.
 This progress bar shows the total number of appeals on the docket, and the number of appeals ahead of you.
 Although you are able to see the progress of your docket number, no time estimate is provided here as the Board is not required to adhere to any deadlines.

 At the top of the page, there is a tab entitled “Issues” where you are able to see what issues are currently on appeal and previous issues that have been closed whether they were granted, denied, or withdrawn.
-If you need assistance during any point of the appeal process, do not hesitate to contact a VA-accredited claims agent, Veteran Service Organization, or VA-accredited attorney.
+If you need assistance during any point in the appeal process, do not hesitate to contact a VA-accredited claims agent, Veteran Service Organization, or VA-accredited attorney.